JinHan2002/mkdesignchallenge/README.md

 * This project is an UX challenge designed by MK Decision.
 * AWS Cognito User Pools and Social Media Sign in has been enabled.
 * SSL (TLS 1.2) has been enabled
+* To test the email function, please verify the email you want to test at AWS SES (Or send it to me) as this AWS account is non-production